All Episodes

 And a way to help them understand the concept of homelessness is to introduce the idea that a hobo is simply not a hobo anymore.

-A hobo is someone who's homeless.
+A hobo is someone who is homeless.

-And it's you know what, Marion?
+And it's, you know what, Marion?

-It's it's little politically correct people like you who are who who are making virtue out of all of this and and and and setting up uh who cannot hurt their feelings.
+It's little politically correct people like you who are making virtue out of all of this and setting up.

 What do you mean hurt their feelings?